 The Missouri Day Festival is the largest festival of the year for Trenton.
-Held the third weekend in October each year, this event brings in over 15,000 people to Trenton.
+Held the third weekend in October each year, this event draws around 10,000 people to the Trenton area.
 This is a family-friendly event that hosts activities for persons of every age.
 Adults and children alike can shop with nearly 150 different vendors, play, eat and just have fun.
-In conjunction with the festival, we also host a marching band competition for high schools throughout Missouri.
+In conjunction with the festival, there is also a marching band competition for high schools throughout Missouri.

 The Missouri Day Festival began in Trenton in October 1984 to honor the history of our state.
 The event centers on the Rock Barn which is a limestone, octagon shaped building that is on the National Register of Historical Places.
 The third Wednesday in October was proclaimed Missouri Day in 1915 by the Missouri General Assembly.
 Governor Arthur M. Hyde, a Trenton, Missouri native, proclaimed October 18th as Missouri Day.